python-kasa/python-kasa/README.md

 # Usage

-The package is shipped with a console tool named pyhs100, please refer to ```pyhs100 --help``` for detailed usage.
+The package is shipped with a console tool named kasa, please refer to ```kasa --help``` for detailed usage.
-The device to which the commands are sent is chosen by `PYHS100_HOST` environment variable or passing `--host <address>` as an option.
+The device to which the commands are sent is chosen by `KASA_HOST` environment variable or passing `--host <address>` as an option.
 To see what is being sent to and received from the device, specify option `--debug`.

 To avoid discovering the devices when executing commands its type can be passed by specifying either `--plug` or `--bulb`, if no type is given its type will be discovered automatically with a small delay.
-Some commands (such as reading energy meter values and setting color of bulbs) additional parameters are required, which you can find by adding `--help` after the command, e.g. `pyhs100 emeter --help` or `pyhs100 hsv --help`.
+Some commands (such as reading energy meter values and setting color of bulbs) additional parameters are required, which you can find by adding `--help` after the command, e.g. `kasa emeter --help` or `kasa hsv --help`.

 If no command is given, the `state` command will be executed to query the device state.

 ## Discovering devices

-The devices can be discovered either by using `pyhs100 discover` or by calling `pyhs100` without any parameters.
+The devices can be discovered either by using `kasa discover` or by calling `kasa` without any parameters.
 In both cases supported devices are discovered from the same broadcast domain, and their current state will be queried and printed out.

 ```
-$ pyhs100
+$ kasa
 No --bulb nor --plug given, discovering..
 Discovering devices for 3 seconds
 == My Smart Plug - HS110(EU) ==